The Best Beaches Near Philadelphia to Cool Off

 Cape May

 If you’re a fan of early Victorian architecture, you will love the town of Cape May.
 From its pristine beaches to its blossoming arts community, it is one of the nation’s oldest vacation resort destinations.
-Visit the island’s famous lighthouse, bike through the quaint neighborhoods, and explore all the fin things to do in Cape May.
+Its beaches span 2.5 miles of coast, some adjacent to the promenade and gorgeous homes.
+There is no bad spot to enjoy the sand here, though it can get very busy.
+We’re partial to Sunset Beach at Cape May Point.

 Long Beach Island

-LBI is one of the most popular beaches on the shore (Photo: Michael Moloney/Shutterstock)
+LBI is one of the most popular beaches (Photo: Michael Moloney/Shutterstock)

-Another Jersey beach, LBI is a mixed bag of luxury summer homes with expensive yachts and quirky amusement parks with miniature golf courses.
+Another Jersey beach, Long Beach Island (LBI) is a mixture of luxury summer homes with expensive yachts and quirky amusement parks with miniature golf courses.
 Barnegat Lighthouse State Park is a must see for its beautiful waterfront views and impressive lighthouses.

-LBI, as it’s known, is a popular destination for New York City weekenders – it’s less than two hours from the city and less than 90 minutes from Philadelphia (also making it a popular stop in the summer for people taking an East Coast road trip).
-Before heading back into the city, treat yourself to breakfast at Uncle Will’s Pancake House.
+LBI, as it’s known, is a popular destination for New York City weekenders – it’s less than two hours from the city and less than 90 minutes from Philadelphia, which makes it a popular stop for people taking an East Coast road trip.
+Before leaving, treat yourself to breakfast at Uncle Will’s Pancake House.

 Wildwood